kevwiltimvri/Video-Game-Sales-Predictions/README.md

 # Video-Game-Sales-Predictions
-Building a machine learning to predict success of videogame
+Building a machine learning model to predict success of videogames